top of page

 There are things that are worth measuring.
 But what can be measured is not always what is worth measuring; what gets measured may have no relationship to what we really want to know.

 And “conversion rate” is a prime example.
 What businesses really care about is the win rate from each stage.
-But they measure stage-to-stage conversion rates—perhaps because their long sales cycles make win rates difficult to compute.
+But they measure stage-to-stage conversion rates—perhaps because long sales cycles make win rates difficult to compute and because they want an early indicator of what's happening.
 What’s wrong with conversion rates?

 1. Is there an objective criterion of goodness?
 Is a high conversion rate from stage 1 to 2 good?
 Not clear.
 A high rate may mean you are wasting resources, passing too many opportunities to stage 2.
 At the stage before “closed won” (where the conversion rate is the win rate), higher figures are better.
 But where in your sales process does it change from low to high rates being good?